AdobeDocs/workfront.en/help/classic/workfront-basics/work-with-custom-forms/edit-custom-forms.md

 ## Prerequisites

-Before you begin, you must
+* Your Workfront administrator or a Plan user with administrative access to&nbsp;custom forms must create custom forms in your environment.
+For more information, see [Create or edit a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).

-* Create a custom form.
-For instructions, see [Create or edit a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+* You must have custom forms attached to an object.

-* Attach a custom form to an object.
-For instructions, see [Add a custom form to an object](../../workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md).
+  For information about how to apply custom forms to an object, see [Add a custom form to an object](../../workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md).

 ## Edit information on a custom form